 Open Daily 7:30 AM – 10:30 PM

 The name Biliq, I’m guessing, comes from “bilik” which means “room” in Bahasa Indonesia.
-This coworking space is small but very new, opened in April 2018.
-There are a few stand out points on why I like Biliq.
+This coworking space is small but clean.
+There are a few stand out points on why I like Biliq:

 - First, they offer an extremely affordable hourly rate at: Rp 30,000 / hour maxed at Rp 150,000 / day.
 For comparison, Dojo was Rp 225,000 a day (although I got 50% discount as Indonesian)